Start now, don't wait. Really I'm not kidding, start now.

 It will increase the likely hood of your dog being the exact dog you always wanted.

 Trainers actually see these issues with clients who don't socialize.
 I'm not trying to scare you.
 Just giving you the inside information on what really happens in the world of dogs.
-Starting to see why I think risk of not socializing may be worse than risk of dog germs?
-It's your choice, I'll work with you whatever you choose to do.
+Starting to see why we think risk of not socializing may be worse than risk of dog germs?